Greece–Peru relations

-Greece and Peru established diplomatic relations on 5 December 1965.
+Greece-Peru relations are the diplomatic and foreign relations of the Hellenic Republic and the Republic of Peru on 5 December 1965.
 Greece was represented in Peru by its embassy in Brazil until 1992, when the embassy in Lima was opened.
-Around 150-350 people of Greek descent live in Peru, including Vladimiro Montesinos, the long-standing head of the Peruvian intelligence service, Servicio de Inteligencia Nacional under Alberto Fujimori.
+Around 150-350 people of Greek descent live in Peru.
 Since 1987, Peru has an embassy in Athens.

-Bilateral visits
+High level visits

 The first official visit by a Greek official to Peru was made by the then Minister of Foreign Affairs George Papandreou in 2003.